 The debate approach enables students to think critically about the impact of plastics on the oceans, why plastic continues to be used despite the consequences of its use and the importance of limiting plastic use and of challenging its use.
-Students may disagree with the position they have to take, but arguing alternative perspectives should encourage them to reflect on the issue critically.
-At the close of the debates allow students to voice their perspectives, having reflected on all sides.
+Students may disagree with the position they have to take, but arguing alternative perspective should encourage them to critically reflect on the issue.
+At the close of the debates allow students to voice their own perspectives having reflected on all sides.

-This activity falls under Form 3 Social Sciences; in particular, the theme of the 'Environment' under which the achievement indicators include 'Identify and describe how the environment can be polluted (land, sea, air) through human activity.'
-It also compliments Form 3 English: in particular Learning Objective 2 'communicate to send and receive information' under which the achievement indicators include 'orally express information in a logical sequence' and 'express ideas clearly and fluently.'
+This activity falls under Form 3 Social Sciences; in particular, the theme of the 'Environment' under which the achievement indicators include 'Identify and describe the ways in which the environment can be polluted (land, sea, air) through human activity'.
+It also compliments Form 3 English: in particular Learning Objective 2 'communicate to send and receive information' under which the achievement indicators include 'orally express information in a logical sequence' and 'express ideas clearly and fluently'.